J-RAS: Mutual Adaptation for Medical Image Segmentation via Contrastive Retrieval-Augmented Joint Optimization: Methodology

-Before integrating the models into the J-RAS method, each component is first fine-tuned independently.
+Before integrating the models into the J-RAS framework, each component is first optimized independently.

-\textbf{Retrieval model.} The retrieval encoder is fine-tuned using a contrastive learning objective, as illustrated in \autoref{fig:pipeline}A (left).
-A lightweight multi-layer perceptron (MLP) projects the high-dimensional encoder output into a lower-dimensional embedding space suitable for similarity computation.
-Positive pairs are constructed from consecutive slices within the same patient volume end-diastolic (ED) or end-systolic (ES), while negative pairs are formed by sampling slices from different patients.
+\textbf{Contrastive Training.} The retrieval encoder is fine-tuned using contrastive learning, as illustrated in \autoref{fig:pipeline} (A.1).
+A multi-layer perceptron (MLP) projects the high-dimensional encoder output into a lower-dimensional embedding space suitable for similarity computation.
+Positive pairs are constructed from spatially or semantically related samples (e.g., consecutive slices within the same 3D patient volume or images of the same class in 2D), while negative pairs are formed from unrelated samples (e.g., different patients or different classes).
 Each pair is labeled as $y=1$ for positive and $y=0$ for negative.
 Training is performed with the Normalized Temperature-Scaled Cross-Entropy (NT-Xent) loss \cite{chen2020simple}, defined as:

 where $B$ is the number of original samples in a mini-batch, yielding $2B$ augmented views. $s_{i,p}$ is the cosine similarity between the $i$-th sample and its positive pair, while $s_{i,n_j}$ are similarities to negatives in the batch.
 CE denotes cross-entropy loss over the similarity scores, with label $0$ for the positive pair.
 All similarities are scaled by a temperature parameter, while augmentations such as rotation, flipping, and contrast adjustment introduce additional positives, encouraging the embeddings to emphasize anatomical structures and remain robust to non-essential variations.